Places to visit and stay in County Kildare

 https://irishhistorichouses.com/2020/09/04/leixlip-castle-county-kildare-desmond-guinnesss-jewelbox-of-treasures/

-Fee: adult €8, OAP/student/child €4, concessions no charge for school groups
+Fee: adult €8, OAP/student/child €4, no charge for local school visits/tours

 12. Maynooth Castle, County Kildare – OPW